jh1993/Bugfixes/README.txt

 - Stunned enemies' spells no longer register on the threat detector.
 - Touch of Death extra damage types now benefit from damage bonuses.
 - Suspend Mortality can no longer be cast on targets outside its range.
 Description changed to state that it can also target enemies.
-- Protection shrine and Shielded Minions no longer stack on reincarnation.
 - Tablet buffs no longer apply to gates or the Imp Collector.
 - Lightning Halo now tracks its damage properly for shrines, and no longer double-hits on cast.
 - Swamp Queen's attack is no longer limited to only poisoning living targets.